-Prioritization of applications for loans under the Iowa STRLF will align with the Iowa SHMP and the prioritization methodology outlined therein.
-A copy of the section of the SHMP outlining this procedure can be found in Appendix C. For the STRLF specifically, the following factors (up to 24 points) will be added to the points received under the existing SHMP methodology (up to 36 points7):
+Prioritization of applications for loans under the lowa STRLF will align with the lowa SHMP and the prioritization methodology outlined therein.
+A copy of the section of the SHMP outlining this procedure can be found in Appendix C. For the STRLF specifically, the following factors will be added to the points received under the existing SHMP methodology: